 On May 4th, 2023 the Higgins Mountain Wind Farm Project environmental assessment was approved by the Minister of Environment and Climate Change.
 To view the Project’s environmental assessment and the conditions of approval, please visit the Nova Scotia Department of Environment and Climate Change Website.

-Elemental Energy is developing the proposed High River Solar Project, a 19 megawatt (MW) solar farm to be located near Highway 2A and Highway 543 East, just north of the Town of High River.
+Elemental Energy is developing the High River Solar Project, a 19 megawatt (MW) solar farm to be located near Highway 2A and Highway 543 East, just north of the Town of High River.
 It will occupy approximately 135 acres of private land and is situated on a reclaimed gravel quarry, directly adjacent to the High River substation.
-High River Solar will bring significant local investment, jobs, and clean electricity to the province.

 PARTNERSHIPS